-The consequences are low or no acid output, hypergastrinemia and pernicious anemia.
-The causes of type gastritis have not yet been conclusively determined.
-In a portion of these cases, the infection is thought to have been caused by Helicobacter pylori.
+The consequences are low or no acid output, hypergastrinemia, and pernicious anemia.
+The causes of type A gastritis have not yet been conclusively determined.
+In a portion of these cases, the infection is thought to have been caused by H. pylori.

-It is possible that autoimmune gastritis is linked to other autoimmune diseases such as Hashimoto’s thyroiditis, Morbus Addison or type I diabetes.
-A portion of Helicobacter pylori-positive type A gastritis may benefit from eradication therapy and be cured that way.
+It is possible that type A gastritis is linked to other autoimmune diseases such as Hashimoto’s thyroiditis, Morbus Addison, or type 1 diabetes.
+A portion of H. pylori-positive type A gastritis may benefit from eradication therapy and be cured that way.
 Due to the increased risk of carcinoma, patients with type A gastritis should undergo annual gastroscopy screening.

 B gastritis = Bacterial by H. pylori

-80% of all cases of chronic gastritis are caused by an infection.
-The most common cause of type B gastritis is the urea-producing bacteria Helicobacter pylori, which colonizes a large part of the population.
+Eighty percent of all cases of chronic gastritis are caused by an infection.
+The most common cause of type B gastritis is the urea-producing bacteria H. pylori, which colonizes a large part of the population.
 The bacteria are spread via oral and oral-fecal transmission and cause an infection at the antrum that ascends from there.

-This results in gastric atrophy and finally hypochlorhydria (It does, however, never lead to low or no acid output as can be observed with type A Gastritis!).
-In more than 90% of cases, so-called triple therapy consisting of two antibiotics and one proton pump inhibitor will achieve complete elimination of the bacteria.
+This results in gastric atrophy and finally hypochlorhydria (It does, however, never lead to low or no acid output as can be observed with type A gastritis!).
+In more than 90% of cases, so-called triple therapy consisting of 2 antibiotics and 1 proton pump inhibitor will achieve complete elimination of the bacteria.

 C gastritis = Chemical

-NSAR drugs such as diclofenac or ibuprofen and reflux of bile, i.e. following gastrectomy, may cause type C gastritis, predominantly affecting the antrum.
-Eliminating toxic substances and administering proton pump inhibitors results in the inflammation subsiding.
+Non-steroidal anti-rheumatic (NSAR) drugs such as diclofenac or ibuprofen and reflux of bile, i.e. following gastrectomy, may cause type C gastritis, predominantly affecting the antrum.
+Eliminating toxic substances and administering proton pump inhibitors results in subsiding of the inflammation.
 In cases of type C gastritis, there is the possibility, however, that complications such as ulcers and stomach bleeding may occur if the disease is not treated.

 Diagnosing chronic gastritis

-Furthermore, there are non-invasive test methods such as the breath test and stool or serum antigen testing for Helicobacter pylori available as well.
-Gastroscopy and testing for HP bacteria should be repeated six to eight weeks after therapy with antibiotics has been concluded, in order to ensure therapy success.
+Furthermore, there are non-invasive test methods such as the breath test and stool or serum antigen testing for HP available as well.
+Gastroscopy and testing for HP bacteria should be repeated 6–8 weeks after therapy with antibiotics has been concluded, in order to ensure therapy success.
 Type A gastritis is diagnosed by the presence of antibodies to parietal cells and intrinsic factor; in some cases, serum vitamin B12 levels may be low as well.